Sjj1024/PakePlus/README.md

 -   📡 It can be directly used on the web side, but the client-side has more powerful functions.
 -   🔐 Data security.
 Your token is only saved locally on your device and will not be uploaded to the server.
 Your projects are also safely stored in your own Git repository.
 -   🍀 Support static file / vue / React packaging.
 Just drop your dist directory or index.html in, and it becomes a client.
 Why limit it to a website?
+-   🐞 Supports debug mode.
+Whether it is in preview or release, you can find bugs and eliminate bugs.

 ## Popular Packages